quiltdata/quilt/docs/Catalog/URI.md

 ## Quilt+ URIs

-Quilt+ URIs are a way to uniquely identify a package or object in the Quilt catalog.
-They are used to reference packages and objects relative to a Quilt bucket.
+Quilt+ URIs are a way to uniquely identify a package or sub-package (e.g., folder or entry) in the Quilt catalog, relative to an S3 bucket.
 For example:

 <!-- markdownlint-disable-next-line line-length -->
 `quilt+s3://quilt-example#package=akarve/cord19@e21682f00929661879633a5128aaa27cc7bc1e2973d49d4c868a90f9fad9f34b&path=CORD19.ipynb`